 Once you know the severity and urgency, you can start working on a fix.
 There is sometimes a tradeoff between doing a fix elegantly and doing it speedily; this is why you must agree on the urgency before you start.
 Keep discussion of the fix restricted to the security list members, of course, plus the original reporter (if she wants to be involved) and any developers who need to be brought in for technical reasons.

-Do not commit the fix to the repository.
-Keep it in patch form until the go-public date.
-If you were to commit it, even with an innocent-looking log message, someone might notice and understand the change.
+Do not commit the fix to any public repository before the go-public date.
+If you were to commit it publicly, even with an innocent-looking log message, someone might notice and understand the change.
 You never know who is watching your repository and why they might be interested.
 Turning off commit emails wouldn't help; first of all, the gap in the commit mail sequence would itself look suspicious, and anyway, the data would still be in the repository.
-Just do all development in a patch and keep the patch in some private place, perhaps a separate, private repository known only to the people already aware of the bug.
-(If you use a decentralized version control system like Arch or SVK, you can do the work under full version control, and just keep that repository inaccessible to outsiders.)
+Just do all development in some private place known only to the people already aware of the bug.

-Both kinds of numbers represent the same type of entity: an entry in the list of "Common Vulnerabilities and Exposures" list maintained at cve.mitre.org.
-The purpose of the list is to provide standardized names for all known security problems, so that everyone has a unique, canonical name to use when discussing one, and a central place to go to find out more information.
-The only difference between a "CAN" number and a "CVE" number is that the former represents a candidate entry, not yet approved for inclusion in the official list by the CVE Editorial Board, and the latter represents an approved entry.
-However, both types of entries are visible to the public, and an entry's number does not change when it is approved—the "CAN" prefix is simply replaced with "CVE".
+A CVE number is an entry in the "Common Vulnerabilities and Exposures" list maintained at cve.mitre.org.
+The purpose of the list is to a provide standardized name for every known computer security problem, so that everyone has a unique, canonical name to use when discussing it, and a central place to go to find out more information.

-A CAN/CVE entry does not itself contain a full description of the bug and how to protect against it.
+A CVE entry does not itself contain a full description of the bug and how to protect against it.
 Instead, it contains a brief summary, and a list of references to external resources (such as a announcement post from the project in question) where people can go to get more detailed information.
-The real purpose of cve.mitre.org is to provide a well-organized space in which every vulnerability can have a name and a clear route to more data.
-See cve.mitre.org/cgi-bin/cvename.cgi?name=2002-0092 for an example of an entry.
+The real purpose of cve.mitre.org is to provide a well-organized space in which every vulnerability has a single name, and people have a clear route to get more data about it.
+See cve.mitre.org/cgi-bin/cvename.cgi?name=2014-0160 for an example of an entry.
 Note that the references can be very terse, with sources appearing as cryptic abbreviations.
 A key to those abbreviations is at cve.mitre.org/data/refs/refkey.html.

-If your vulnerability meets the CVE criteria, you may wish to obtain a CVE number for it.
-You can request one using the instructions at cve.mitre.org/cve/request_id.html, but if there is someone in your project who has already obtained CVE numbers, or who knows someone.
-This is not as crazy as it might sound.
-In order for the CVE Editorial Board to avoid being overwhelmed with spurious or poorly written submissions, they take submissions only from sources they already know and trust.
-In order to get your vulnerability listed, therefore, you need to find a path of acquaintance from your project to the CVE Editorial Board.
-Ask around among your developers; one of them will probably know someone else who has either done the CAN process before, or knows someone who has, etc. The advantage of doing it this way is also that somewhere along the chain, someone may know enough to tell you that a) it wouldn't count as a vulnerability or exposure according to MITRE's criteria, so there is no point submitting it, or b) the vulnerability already has a CAN or CVE number.
+If your vulnerability meets the criteria, you may wish to obtain a CVE number for it.
+You can request one using the instructions at cve.mitre.org/cve/request_id.html, but if there is someone in your project who has already obtained CVE numbers, or who knows someone who has, let them do it.
+The CVE Editorial Board gets a lot of submissions, many of them spurious or poorly written submissions; by approaching them through a trusted source, you are saving them time and possibly getting your CVE number assigned more quickly.
+The other advantage of doing it this way is that somewhere along the chain, someone may know enough to tell you that a) it wouldn't count as a vulnerability or exposure according to MITRE's criteria, so there is no point submitting it, or b) the vulnerability already has a CVE number.
 The latter can happen if the bug has already been published on another security advisory list, for example at www.cert.org or on the BugTraq mailing list at www.securityfocus.com.
 (If that happened without your project hearing about it, then you should worry what else might be going on that you don't know about.)

-If you get a CAN/CVE number at all, you usually want to get it in the early stages of your bug investigation, so that all further communications can refer to that number.
-CAN entries are embargoed until the go-public date; the entry will exist as an empty placeholder (so you don't lose the name), but it won't reveal any information about the vulnerability†—†so make sure you or your intermediary communicate clearly with the CVE Editorial Board about how long you need before publicly announcing.
+If you get a CVE number at all, you usually want to get it in the early stages of your bug investigation, so that all further communications can refer to that number.
+CVE entries are embargoed until the go-public date: the number will be reserved, but MITRE will allow some time (within reason) before revealing information about the vulnerability†—†so make sure you or your intermediary communicate clearly with the CVE Editorial Board about how long you need before publicly announcing.

 Once your security response team (that is, those developers who are on the security mailing list, or who have been brought in to deal with a particular report) has a fix ready, you need to decide how to distribute it.

 If you simply commit the fix to your repository, or otherwise announce it to the world, you effectively force everyone using your software to upgrade immediately or risk being hacked.
 It is sometimes appropriate, therefore, to do pre-notification for certain important users.
-This is particularly true with client/server software, where there may be well-known servers that are tempting targets for attackers.
-Those servers' administrators would appreciate having an extra day or two to do the upgrade, so that they are already protected by the time the exploit becomes public knowledge.
+This is particularly true with client/server software, where there may be well-known services using your software and who are tempting targets for attackers.
+Those service's administrators would appreciate having an extra day or two to do the upgrade, so that they are already protected by the time the exploit becomes public knowledge.

 Pre-notification simply means sending mails to those administrators before the go-public date, telling them of the vulnerability and how to fix it.
 You should send pre-notification only to people you trust to be discreet with the information, and with whom you can communicate securely.
-That is, the qualification for receiving pre-notification is twofold: the recipient must run a large, important server where a compromise would be a serious matter, and the recipient must be known to be someone who won't blab about the security problem before the go-public date; and you must have a way (such as via GnuPG-encrypted email) to communicate securely with the recipient, so that any eavesdroppers between you and your recipient can't read the message.
+That is, the qualification for receiving pre-notification is threefold: the recipient must run a large, important service where a compromise would be a serious matter; the recipient must be known to be someone who won't blab about the security problem before the go-public date; and you must have a way (such as via GnuPG-encrypted email) to communicate securely with the recipient, so that any eavesdroppers between you and your recipient can't read the message.

 Send each pre-notification mail individually (one at a time) to each recipient.
-Do not send to the entire list of recipients at once, because then they would see each others' names—meaning that you would essentially be alerting each recipient to the fact that each other recipient may have a security hole in her server.
+Do not send to the entire list of recipients at once, because then they would see each others' names—meaning that you would essentially be alerting each recipient to the fact that each other recipient may have a security hole in her service.
 Sending it to them all via blind CC (BCC) isn't a good solution either, because some admins protect their inboxes with spam filters that either block or reduce the priority of BCC'd mail, since so much spam is sent via BCC.
 If you have a phone number or other out-of-band way to contact the administrator to let them know the mail is coming, use it.

 Here's a sample pre-notification mail:

-If you have a CAN number, include it in the pre-notification (as shown above), even though the information is still embargoed and therefore the MITRE page will show nothing at the time of pre-notification.
-Including the CVE number allows the recipient to know with certainty that the bug they were pre-notified about is the same one they later hear about through public channels, so they don't have to worry whether further action is necessary or not, which is precisely the point of CAN/CVE numbers.
+If you have a CVE number, include it in the pre-notification (as shown above), even though the information is still embargoed and therefore the corresponding MITRE page will show nothing at the time of pre-notification.
+Including the CVE number allows the recipient to know with certainty that the bug they were pre-notified about is the same one they later hear about through public channels, so they don't have to worry whether further action is necessary or not, which is precisely the point of CVE numbers.